-The dependence on implementation defined limitations, for example 32-bit limitations on the Integer and Time types, shall be minimised.
-In particular, a model should not encounter implementation defined limitations on Time as long as the simulated time does not exceed the limitation.
+The dependence on implementation defined limitations, for example 32-bit limitations on the Integer and Time types, shall be minimized.
+In particular, the model should not encounter implementation defined limitations on Time as long as the simulated time does not exceed the limitation.

-Subprograms and components should not be renamed by encapsulating them with subprograms or components with other names unless where this clearly increases the readability.
+Subprograms and components should not be renamed by encapsulating them with subprograms or components with other names unless where clearly increasing the readability.

-Signals, variables, constants, subprograms or components shall not be hidden by declaring another object with the same name.
-Overloading is not considered as hiding, and is encouraged where beneficial.
+Signals, variables, constants, subprograms or components shall not be hidden by declaring another object with the same name (overloading is not considered as hiding, and is encouraged where beneficial).